Derecho: Characteristics

 Certain derecho situations are the most common instances of severe weather outbreaks which may become less favorable to tornado production as they become more violent; the height of 30–31 May 1998 upper Middle West-Canada-New York State derecho and the latter stages of significant tornado and severe weather outbreaks in 2003 and 2004 are only three examples of this.
 Some upper-air measurements used for severe-weather forecasting may reflect this point of diminishing return for tornado formation, and the mentioned three situations were instances during which the rare Particularly Dangerous Situation severe thunderstorm variety of severe weather watches were issued from the Storm Prediction Center of the U.S. National Oceanic & Atmospheric Administration.

-Some derechos develop a radar signature resembling that of a hurricane in the low levels.
-They may have a central eye free of precipitation, with a minimum central pressure and surrounding bands of strong convection, but are really associated with an MCS developing multiple squall lines, and are not tropical in nature.
-These storms have a warm core, like other mesoscale convective systems.
-One such derecho occurred across the Midwestern U.S. on 21 July 2003.
-An area of convection developed across eastern Iowa near a weak stationary/warm front and ultimately matured, taking on the shape of a wavy squall line across western Ohio and southern Indiana.
-The system re-intensified after leaving the Ohio Valley, starting to form a large hook, with occasional hook echoes appearing along its eastern side.
-A surface low pressure center formed and became more impressive later in the day.
-Another example is the May 2009 Southern Midwest derecho.
+One derecho developed a radar signature resembling that of a cyclone, with a central eye observable on surface observations with a minimum central pressure and surrounding bands of strong convection.